saltstack/salt/doc/topics/best_practices.rst

 This clear definition ensures that the user is properly informed of what each state will do.

-Reviewing another example such as the `vim formula
+Another example comes from the `vim formula
 <https://github.com/saltstack-formulas/vim-formula>`_:

 .. code-block:: bash